fbpx

 As you can see, the Browse Abandonment flow has the potential to be one of the top revenue drivers in your strategy.

-How do I set up a browse abandonment flow in Klaviyo?
+How do I set up a Browse Abandonment flow in Klaviyo?

 When setting up any flow, you need to consider three key elements:

-• the trigger and its filters;
+• The trigger and its filters

-• the time delays;
+• The time delays

-• the emails themselves.
+• The emails themselves

-First, you need to set the trigger to be a metric and choose the “Viewed Product” event.
+First, you need to set the trigger to be a metric and choose the Viewed Product event.

 Then, add filters to make sure the flow does not overlap with other email sequences so that visitors will enter and exit the flow at the right time.

-After you are done setting up the technical part, the next step is to assemble the flow.
 You can use the drag-and-drop menu on the left to add emails and time delays, starting with the first email that will be sent at least 1 hour after someone views a product.

-What should I include in the browse abandonment flow?
+What should I include in the Browse Abandonment flow?

-In general, the browse abandonment flow targets shoppers who are in the early stages of making a purchase.
-Hereof, the goal is to remind them of a particular product and drive them back to your website.
-There are a variety of email combinations that can help you achieve that.
-But to determine what content to include, you need to consider your audience, your niche, brand identity, and the offers you would like to include first.
+But to determine what content to include, you need to consider your audience, your niche, your brand identity, and the offers you would like to include first.
 Once that is cleared out, you can start building your strategy.

-Here are two sample strategies that you can apply in your Browse Abandonment flow.
+Here are two sample strategies that you can apply in your Browse Abandonment Flow.
 Feel free to use them and tailor them to your brand’s needs.

 Offer/Gift – based (Sample brand: Homeware)

-A reminder of the viewed item – the first email in the browse abandonment flow will remind subscribers of the product they have been viewing and would give a slight nudge to give a second look at the product.
+The first email in the Browse Abandonment flow will remind subscribers of the product they have been viewing and will give a slight nudge to give a second look at the product.
 Here, to create a sense of urgency, the emphasis could be on how fast the product usually gets out of stock.

-Offer discount for the item – the customer is offered a discount or other incentive (such as free shipping) for the product they’ve been viewing.
+The customer is offered a discount or other incentive (such as free shipping) for the product they’ve been viewing.
 The goal is to motivate them to make that purchase.

-Last chance to get a discount – this email reminds people who still haven’t made a purchase about their discount and informs them that this is the last chance to use it before it expires.
+This email reminds people who still haven’t made a purchase about their discount and informs them that this is the last chance to use it before it expires.
 The aim is to create urgency for the customer to become eager to make that purchase.

 Offer/Gift – based (Sample brand: Activewear)

-Email #1 and Email #2
+Email #1 and Email #2 stay the same as the example above.

-Introduce a better offer (for example: if your initial offer was 10% OFF, make it 15% OFF) – By creating a discount ladder in your strategy, you incentivize customers to make that purchase.
+By creating a discount ladder in your strategy, you incentivize customers to make that purchase.
 After all, as the study above showed, 87% of shoppers want a good offer to decide whether they would buy from you.

-Last Chance to get the item with a discount
+Email #4 – Last Chance to get the item with a discount

 Avoid doing this…

-Not differentiating between browse abandonment flow and abandoned cart flow
+Not differentiating between Browse Abandonment flow and Abandoned Cart flow

-If you are confused, the customers will be even more once you start sending them the wrong emails.
 These two flows serve different purposes.
 Hereof, the email content and target audiences would be different.
 You can read more about Abandoned Cart flows here.

 Missing filters

-It is vital to add the necessary filters when you are doing the technical setup of the browse abandonment flow.
 If you miss the filters, you are risking sending emails to people who do not resonate with the email content anymore.
-This can lead to people unsubscribing from your emails or reporting you as spam, resulting in damaged engagement.

 Here is a reminder of the filters you should include in this flow: